-Clodagh Hegarty is a Lecturer in Accounting and Course Director at Ulster University Business School, Magee Campus, where she lectures extensively in audit and financial reporting.
-She is also Director of Combined Studies at Ulster University, Magee.
+Clodagh Hegarty is a Lecturer in Accounting at Ulster University Business School, Magee Campus, where she lectures extensively in audit and financial reporting.
+She holds a Batchelor of Commerce from University of Galway and a Master of Arts in Accounting from Ulster University.
+She is currenting researching service innovation in small medium accountancy practices as part of her PhD at Ulster University.
 She is a Fellow of the Association of Chartered Certified Accountants and a Chartered Tax Adviser.
 She is a past Chair of the ACCA Ireland Committee.
-Prior to academia, Clodagh spent 15 years’ working in practice with EY, Dublin and in general practice in the North West.
+Prior to academia, Clodagh spent 15 years’ working in practice with EY, Dublin and in small medium accountancy practices in the Northwest.

-David Hegarty is a barrister working as a Principal Officer in the Office of the Director of Corporate Enforcement.
-He qualified as a solicitor in 2002 and transferred to the Bar in 2006, practising primarily in the area of criminal defence and advocacy.
-He is registered on the LRSA Roll of Practising Barristers in the Full-time Service of the State.
-Prior to joining the ODCE he was Advisory Counsel in the Office of the Parliamentary Legal Adviser advising the Houses of the Oireachtas Commission and Service and parliamentary committees on constitutional, parliamentary and administrative law matters.
+David Hegarty is a barrister and is Director of Legal & Policy in the Corporate Enforcement Authority.
+He was called to the Bar in 2006, practising primarily in the area of criminal defence and administrative law.
+Prior to joining the CEA he was Advisory Counsel in the Office of the Parliamentary Legal Adviser advising the Houses of the Oireachtas Commission and Service and parliamentary committees on constitutional, parliamentary and administrative law matters.
 He has also worked as a legal officer in the European Union Rule of Law Mission in Kosovo (EULEX) and at the Special Tribunal for Lebanon in The Hague, working in Judges’ Chambers with international judges trying economic crime, corruption, abuse of public office, war crimes and conspiracy to commit terrorism cases.

-Aisling Kennedy is an independent non-executive director and chair of the Audit Committee at Athora Ireland plc and an independent non-executive director and chair of the Risk Committee at ECCU Assurance DAC.
-Her most recent role, prior to embarking on her non-executive career in February 2020, was at Swiss Re as Head of Pricing – Life & Health – UK, Ireland and Israel.
-Other prior roles over the course of her 35+ year career in financial services include: Client Director at Mercer Ireland, Director of Professional Affairs at the Society of Actuaries in Ireland and Director – Business Development at Vhi.
-She also chaired the Audit Committee at Comreg between 2014 and 2016.
+Aisling Kennedy is a full-time independent non-executive director, serving on the boards of a number of regulated financial service entities in Ireland and the UK.
+She chairs the Audit Committee at Athora Ireland plc and State Street Fund Services (Ireland) Ltd and is Chair of ECCU Assurance DAC and MABS Support CLG.
+Prior to March 2020, she worked at Swiss Re as Head of Pricing – Life & Health – UK, Ireland and Israel.
+Other prior roles include: Client Director at Mercer Ireland, Director of Professional Affairs at the Society of Actuaries in Ireland and Director – Business Development at Vhi.
 Aisling is a Fellow and former Council Member of the Society of Actuaries in Ireland and an Affiliate of the UK Actuarial Profession.

 Aisling McArdle is the Group Head of Admissions at Euronext and is responsible for the admission to listing and trading of financial instruments on Euronext markets for Equity, Debt and Funds asset classes.
 She is also a member of the global Euronext regulation team with regulatory responsibilities for Euronext Dublin.
 She joined the Irish Stock Exchange in 2002 and has held a variety of regulatory roles within the company.
 She became Head of Admissions in January 2021, having previously held the role of Head of Regulation, Dublin & London.
 Leading a large cross jurisdictional team, Aisling is responsible for the regulatory engagement with issuers and market participants.
 She participates on the European Corporate Governance Network and is a Licentiate of the Association of Compliance Officers in Ireland